Invitation to Menzies Clan Gathering in Invercargill

 This will be the 20th anniversary gathering since the first one in Invercargill in 2000.

 We are now taking expressions of interest for this.
-This is the weekend after Easter in 2020.
-There is a Tartan Festival in Te Anau over Easter, so come down early and enjoy all things Tartan or just come down for our gathering.
+There is a Tartan Festival in Te Anau over Easter, so come down early and enjoy all things Tartan or just come down for our Gathering.

 Invercargill is the gateway to Fiordland, Stewart Island, the Catlins and Central Otago.
 Come and look around our museums: Transport World, Motorcycle Mecca, Hokonui Museum in Gore, Te Hikoi in Riverton.
 Or come and enjoy our many parks and gardens including Queens Park a 200 acre jewel close to the centre of town.
 Even if you know no one else, this is an opportunity to reconnect and explore your roots in a wonderful environment.